Department of Behavioral Science, Booth School of Business

 Description: We investigate the way knowledge of past performance affects attribution of blame or credit for positive and negative outcomes in both individual and group contexts.
 Our results indicate a “surprise effect” drives attributions following negative, but not positive, outcomes.
 In the case of a loss, people assign more blame to high performers than to low performers.
 In the case of a win, people assign the same amount of credit to both high and low performers.
 We have confirmed this “surprise effect” persists when targets are judged individually, when they are compared to a counterpart against whom they are competing, and when they are compared to a teammate with whom they share a common goal.

-“Predicting outcomes in a sequence of binary events: A rational belief-updating account of the hot hand belief and gambler’s fallacy,” with Reid Hastie and Emir Kamenica.
+“Predicting outcomes in a sequence of binary events: A belief-updating account of the hot hand belief and gambler’s fallacy,” with Reid Hastie and Emir Kamenica.

 Status: Manuscript in preparation.